• Skip to primary navigation

 Mapillai Samba Rice

-mapillai samba - native Indian rice scattered on a bamboo basket
+mapillai samba rice on a bamboo winnow

 Rich in nutrients- This is an indigenous variety of rice that is a powerhouse in terms of fiber.
 Apart from this, it is also rich in Magnesium, manganese and Vitamin B.